waku-org/pm/2025H2-summary.md

 - The "Waku (Messaging) API" was initially a tidy up task, as Waku was already integrated in Status.
 With a focus towards Chat SDK and growing a developer community, it became an urgent-important item.
 - Intent to continue internal hackathon initiative with 2 more occurrences in 2025 (tentatively July and October).
 - Will attempt to secure one grant with minimum extra commitments (foreseeable commitments are wrapper for a specific language or writing RLN smart contract in non-EVM language).
+- Moving one js-waku developer to chat/app team to develop Forum/OpChan app and library for H2.